 Men's wedding bands that feature an inner ring shank that is slightly rounded are commonly referred to as “comfort fit”.

 If you look closely at this style of wedding rings, you’ll be able to see the differences in the design.

-In the first place, the inner edge of this comfort fit style wedding band by Brian Gavin is beveled slightly.
+In the first place, the inner edge of this comfort fit style wedding band by Brian Gavin